opendocsg/slw-judgments-backfill/2009_SGHC_178/report.md

 29     Similarly, the defendant was unable to point to any evidence or circumstance that would objectively show that both parties were concerned with preserving an exit clause that allowed either one of them to unilaterally escape from a bad bargain.
 The defendant could not show any supporting evidence that the parties had intended specifically for Clause 9.3 to address that alleged concern.
 Contrary to the defendant’s argument, it might even be possible for one to counter-argue that, as new companies, both parties would have been interested in securing a long-term relationship in an attempt to reduce the inherent uncertainties in the market.
 The mere fact that both parties were new companies when they entered into the Agreement was not sufficient, in itself, to point to a clear or obvious context that would allow it to be taken into account as part of the relevant background matrix.

 30     It was argued by the plaintiff that because of the scale and complexity of ground handling services and the significant costs involved in switching service providers, it would have been unthinkable for them to have agreed to an exit clause.
 In fact, the plaintiff was able to point towards the Agreement itself to find support that both parties had intended to contract on a long-term basis.
 The law is clear that the courts will construe a contract as a whole document.
-The Court of Appeal emphasised this in _Travista Development Ltd v Tan Kim Swee Augustine_ [2008] 2 SLR 474 (at [20]):
+The Court of Appeal emphasised this in _Travista Development Ltd v Tan Kim Swee Augustine_ <span class="citation">[2008] 2 SLR 474</span> (at [20]):

  20 The law on documentary construction is clear.
 It is an established principle of documentary interpretation that a clause must not be considered in isolation, but must instead be considered in the context of the whole document (see Kim Lewison, The Interpretation of Contracts (Sweet